 MTH 344 STATISTICAL LEARNING Multiple regression, classification and resampling 4 MTH 380-389 SPECIAL TOPICS IN MATHEMATICS 1-3 methods.
 Linear model selection, tree-based methods, and unsupervised learning.
 Prerequisite: MTH 341 or instructor consent.
-MTH 392 INTRODUCTION TO ANALYSIS Introduction to analysis on the real line with emphasis on 3 MTH 360 LINEAR ALGEBRA 3 careful development of limits, continuity, and differentiatio Prerequisites: MTH 212 and MTH 300. n.
+MTH 392 INTRODUCTION TO ANALYSIS Introduction to analysis on the real line with emphasis on 3 MTH 360 LINEAR ALGEBRA 3 careful development of limits, continuity, and differentiation Prerequisites: MTH 211, 300. n.
 An introduction to the techniques of linear algebra.
-Topics include vector spaces, linear independence, basis, dimensior linear transformations, eigenvalues, and eigenvectors.
-Prerequisite MTH 300 or instructor consent. ì, MTH 393 MODERN ALGEBRA I With MTH 394 an introduction to the basic notions of mode algebra.
-Topics covered include the integers, groups, rings, MTH 366 NUMERICAL ANALYSIS 3 fields, homomorphisms, and related notions.
+Topics include vector spaces, linear independence, basis, dimension, linear transformations, eigenvalues, and eigenvectors.
+Prerequisite MTH 300 or instructor consent. , MTH 393 MODERN ALGEBRA I With MTH 394 an introduction to the basic notions of mode algebra.
+Topics covered include the integers, groups, rings, 3 ern 3 fields, homomorphisms, and related notions.
 Prerequisite: MTH 300.
-An introductory course in numerical methods, including computational techniques for locating roots of equations, interpolation, differentiation, integration, approximation, and systems of linear equations; to include detection, MTH 394 MODERN ALGEBRA II A continuation of MTH 393.
+NUMERICAL ANALYSIS An introductory course in numerical methods, including computational techniques for locating roots of equations, interpolation, differentiation, integration, approximation, and systems of linear equations; to include detection, MTH 394 MODERN ALGEBRA II A continuation of MTH 393.
 Prerequisite: MTH 393.
 3 prediction, and control of computational errors.
-Problem solving using mathematical computer programs and compute programs and compute programming of algorithms is stressed.
+Problem solving using mathematical computer programs and computer programming of algorithms is stressed.
 Prerequisite: MTH 212 and CSI 230.
 Same as CSI 366.
-MTH 470 INTERNSHIP IN MATHEMATICS 3-8 MTH 370 DIFFERENTIAL EQUATIONS AND MODELING 3 MTH 480 INDEPENDENT STUDY IN MATHEMATICS 1-4 An introductory course in the solutions of elementary differential equations and their applications in a variety of real-world contexts.
-A general study of mathematical modelist included.
+MTH 470 INTERNSHIP IN MATHEMATICS 3-8 3 MTH 480 INDEPENDENT STUDY IN MATHEMATICS 1-4 An introductory course in the solutions of elementary differential equations and their applications in a variety of real-world contexts.
+A general study of mathematical modelin is included.
 Prerequisite: MTH 211 or instructor consent. ng MTH 485 DATA ANALYTICS CAPSTONE Topics drawn from a variety of advanced topics in data analytics.
 Prerequisite: MTH 344 or instructor consent.
-3
+3 MTH 375 DISCRETE MODELS 3 MTH 490 3